 People, as well as, in most cases, various forms of material infrastructure, are needed to keep an organization functioning, but the individual people and the elements of the infrastructure come and go while the organization, if it remains an organization, persists.
 The roads, bridges, fiber optic cables, electrical grids, airports, etc., that exist outside an office building (and the office building itself) may well be necessary preconditions for the continued functioning of a particular organization, but those pieces of material infrastructure are not parts of the organization for the simple reason that organizations do not consist of parts.

 Furthermore, most organizations include higher paid “decision-makers” and those who perform tasks but do not make actual organizational decisions.
-Adopting the traditional view, the decision makers are more important than the “non-decision-makers.”
+Adopting the traditional view, the decision-makers are more important than the “non-decision-makers.”
 But if neither group actually belongs to the organization—both remain in the system’s environment—our view changes.
-The people in the IT department might not make organizational decisions, but they are probably a necessary precondition for the organization’s decision making.
-The board of directors, CEO, CFO, or any other decision-makers are also “mere” preconditions for decisions.
-The decision makers do not constitute the organization any more than the people who clean the offices at night.
+The people in the IT department might not make so-called organizational decisions, but they are probably a necessary precondition for the organization’s decision communication.
+The board of directors, CEO, CFO, or any other “decision-makers” are also “mere” preconditions for decisions.
+The decision-makers do not constitute the organization any more than the people who clean the offices at night.